jaquelinecella/jaquelinecella-Bootcamp_modulo1_Eng_Dados_Cloud/README.md

 ## Introduction

   The objective of this project is to automate a cloud infrastructure and enable a continuous integration(CI) an continuous delivery(CD) that allows it to be possible to work in groups with security and agility.

+  **This readme was created after I've finished the tests and I've deleted the infrastructure, so the workflow will have a lot of test errors.
+Please disregard these errors**.

 ## Description